 The one who keeps His commandments abides in Him, and He in him We know by this that He abides in us, by the Spirit whom He has given us.1 John 3:24(NASB)

 How important that the Bible is interpreted literally and in context.
 How vital that the Word of truth is rightly divided and that none of us shrink from declaring the whole purpose and council of God.
-And in the previous verse, John summarises Christ's command to New Testament believers: this is His commandment, John writes: that 1) we believe in the name of His Son, Jesus Christ, and 2) love one another, just as He commanded us - to love one another as Christ has loved us.
+And in the previous verse, John summarises Christ's command to New Testament believers: "This is His commandment, that 1) we believe in the name of His Son, Jesus Christ, and 2) love one another, just as He commanded us."

-There are many that seek to impose the Mosaic Law and legalistic liturgy; church-age codes and charters or self-imposed rules and regulation back onto Christians in this Church age, but the superlative commands of Christ to the Church by comparison with any legalistic requirements are of the highest possible standard and unattainable by human effort - for both the perfect Law of God and petty man-made regulation too frequently place believers back under some form of legal bondage - for we cannot love as Christ loved - unless He loves others through us.. unless it is His love and not our love that loves others - as His love pours through us and out to other people.
+There are many that seek to impose the Mosaic Law and legalistic liturgy, Church-age codes and charters, or self-imposed rules and regulations back onto Christians in this Church age, but the superlative commands of Christ to the Church by comparison with any legalistic requirements, are of the highest possible standard and unattainable by human effort, for both the perfect Law of God and petty man-made regulation too frequently place believers back under some form of legal bondage, for we cannot love as Christ loved unless He loves others through us, as His love pours through us and out to other people.

-Heavenly Father, thank You for Jesus and for the new life that I have received at salvation.
-Thank You for Your Holy Spirit and I pray that in His strength I may learn to abide in You day by day.
-I pray that I may grow in grace and in a knowledge of the Lord Jesus.. so that the life of Christ may be manifested in me - and His love flow through me and out to others.
-This I ask in Jesus name, AMEN.
+Heavenly Father, thank You for the Holy Spirit.
+I pray that in His strength, I may learn to abide in You, day by day.
+I pray that I may grow in grace and in a knowledge of the Lord Jesus so that the life of Christ may be manifested in me and His love would flow through me and out to others.
+This I ask in Jesus' name, AMEN.